-After an admin creates the project and uploads one or more datasets into Tamr, you can access and review all of the attributes from all input datasets on the Schema Mapping page of the project.
+After an admin creates the project, you can upload one or more datasets into Tamr.
+You then can access and review all of the attributes from all input datasets on the Schema Mapping page of the project.
 On this page you create a unified schema from one or more tabular datasets.

 - the unified attributes in the target dataset